 When the waters are calm, Great Slave is a perfect kayaking, canoeing and even paddleboarding spot.
 The East Arm features countless islands, towering cliffs and deep, clear waters.
 The lake also provides a picturesque vantage point to photograph communities like Yellowknife and Fort Resolution.

 Great Slave Lake is a pit stop and breeding ground for countless shorebirds, songbirds and waterfowl.
-Varying water depths, climate, ecology and plant life in and around the lake attract a diverse range of birds, such as bald eagles, gulls, terns, ducks, swans and geese.
+Varying water depths, climate, ecology and plant life in and around the lake attract a diverse range of birds, such as bald eagles, gulls, arctic terns, ducks, tundra swans, geese and others.
 The numerous channels and bays of the West Mirage Islands, just outside Yellowknife Bay, are important habitat for breeding birds, while the North Arm’s abundant marshes and small islands each spring attract more than 100,000 northbound migrating waterbirds.
 The largest gull colony on the lake is near the Slave River Delta, on Egg Island.
 The East Arm, with its craggy cliffs and rocky islands, supports bald eagles, terns and gulls.